hackclub/assemble/the-event/fun.md

 https://user-images.githubusercontent.com/39828164/187209505-c2765589-a83f-436a-b92e-029f47196037.MOV

 I would 100% a music-related side activity.
+Music brings everyone together & is something that almost every can enjoy.